-Terry Crews Denies Claims He Wants Fame From Me Too Movement
+Terry Crews Denies Claims That He Wants Fame From Me Too Movement

 — terrycrews (@terrycrews) June 29, 2018

-Last week, Crews testified before Congress to tell them about his account of Hollywood executive Adam Venit touching him in an appropriate way at an event.
+Last week, Crews testified before Congress about his account of Hollywood executive Adam Venit touching him in an appropriate way at an event.
 The actor’s testimony was part of a hearing for the Sexual Assault Survivors’ Bill of Rights.

 While Crews said that a number of people in the industry have attempted to silence him, he has been vocal on social media about his experience and hopes to help others through his testimony.
-The 49-year-old actor who stars in the new film Sorry To Bother first revealed that Venit assaulted him last year.
+The 49-year-old actor who stars in the new film, Sorry To Bother You, first revealed that Venit assaulted him last year.

-He ended up filing a police report against Venit for the 2016 harrassment and said that the executive from the William Morris Endeavor company received one month’s suspension before returning back to work.
-Although Crews has received some public mocking from the likes of rap mogul 50 cent, he has also received a great deal of celebrity support from people like actress Gabrielle Union, singer Anita Baker, rapper LL Cool J and former Vice President Joe Biden.
+He filed a police report against Venit for the 2016 harrassment and said that the executive from the William Morris Endeavor company received one month’s suspension before returning back to work, as TMZ reported.
+Although Crews has received some public mocking from the likes of rap mogul 50 cent, he has also received a great deal of celebrity support from people like actress Gabrielle Union, singer Anita Baker, rapper LL Cool J, and former Vice President Joe Biden.

 According to a tweet written by Biden last week, “we need more men like Terry Crews” who is helping to change the culture.